International-Data-Spaces-Association/IDS-testbed/InstallationGuide.md

   "ids:keyStore" : {
     "@id" : "file:///conf/{CERT_FILENAME}.p12"
 ```
-{CERT_FILENAME} will be a certificate from the local CA or external to this testbed, provided by Fraunhofer AISEC (Contact Gerd Brost)
+{CERT_FILENAME} will be a certificate from the local CA or external to this testbed, provided by Fraunhofer AISEC (Contact Gerd Brost).

 Ensure {CERT_FILENAME} are different for **ConnectorA** and **ConnectorB**